Products of manifolds with fibered corners: Ordered corners

 \end{rmk}

 We will often be interested in the case that $X \in \M 0(X)$ is either maximal or minimal, in which case we say $X$ is respectively \emph{interior maximal} or \emph{interior minimal}.
-We denote by $X_\tmax$ or $X_\tmin$ the manifold with ordered corners in which the interior is made maximal or minimal, respectively.
+Given an order on $\M 1(X)$ satisfying the requirements of Definition~\ref{D:ordcorn}, we denote by $X_\tmax$ or $X_\tmin$ the manifold with ordered corners in which the interior is made maximal or minimal, respectively.
 We introduce the notation

 with respect to which $\Mtot(X)$ decomposes as a disjoint union

 Note that $X \in \M 0(X)$ forms a basepoint for the ordered set $\Mtot(X)$, in that it is comparable to every other element and is preserved by the map $f_\sharp : \Mtot(X) \to \Mtot(Y)$ associated to a morphism $f : X \to Y$ (as $f$ is interior); thus the association $X \mapsto \Mtot(X)$ is a functor from the category of manifolds with ordered corners to the category of \emph{pointed ordered sets}.
 Note also that $f_\sharp(\M 1^<(X)) \subset \M1^<(Y) \cup \set Y$ and $f_\sharp(\M 1^>(X)) \subset \M1^>(Y) \cup \set Y$, with notation as above.